Color clusters in images in Library of Congress collections#

 Let’s save the URLs and colors as a JSON file.
 This is a format we can then use in other applications or possibly other analysis tools.

-The function below takes as input the collection slug name, the list of URLs (either the items or the thumbnails, depending on what you might want to do with the data later), the list of colors, and the JSON filename.
+The function below takes as input the collection slug name, the list of URLs (either the items or the JPEGs, depending on what you might want to do with the data later), the list of colors, and the JSON filename.

 import json